 Being in a community surrounded by many tourists, I can appreciate their happiness when they taste truly Canadian ingredients like maple, which I use in my maple sugar chocolate bar.
 Maple is embossed in our history and I feel very honoured when they bring this sweet souvenir back home to share their Canadian experience with others.

-Alberta has a perfect mix of fresh, high-quality meats and produce combined with a diversity of restaurants that reflect the province’s rich history and multicultural fabric.
-Mix these ingredients and you get some of the best food experiences in the world.
+Alberta has a perfect mix of fresh, high-quality meats and produce, combined with a diversity of restaurants that reflect the province’s rich history and multicultural fabric.
+Mix these ingredients [together], and you get some of the best food experiences in the world.
 I’m incredibly proud of the contributions Alberta’s agricultural community makes to Canada’s cuisine, and I urge everyone to enjoy the flavours of our province this summer.

-Honestly, what truly tickles my tastebuds about the food scene in Canada is that our culinary landscape tantalizingly speaks to world history and how this great country was settled.
+Honestly, what truly tickles my taste buds about the food scene in Canada is that our culinary landscape tantalizingly speaks to world history and how this great country was settled.
 Out east, you get the legacy of a longstanding fishing community.
 In some western regions, the influence of a Ukrainian settlement collaborating with the availability of Alberta beef or modern takes of Indigenous dishes to include bison is truly unique.
 But, for me, nothing beats dining in major metropolises like Toronto, Ottawa, and Montreal, where you can more or less savour food from anywhere in the world.

-I grew up picking Saskatoons by the lake with my grandma to bake pies and gardening has always been a huge part of my family’s life.
+I grew up picking Saskatoons by the lake with my grandma to bake pies, and gardening has always been a huge part of my family’s life.
 We would can all sorts of fresh ingredients for the winter.
 Through all of this is how I found my love of baking.
 The natural ingredients we have in this country can be so different from coast to coast, but that is the reason I love travelling, discovering and cooking.

 Tansai!
 I am part of the Enoch Cree Nation, Plains Cree.
 I have been noticing, more and more, people showing interest in our Indigenous "food" community.
-It just goes to show the respect the food scene in Canada has my culture.
+It just goes to show the respect that the food scene in Canada has for my culture.
 Now, I have been asked to share my culture all over Canada!
 Very blessed and always willing to share what I can, when I can.
 Hiy hiy, Canada!

-I grew up being a proud 15th generation French-Canadian on traditional dishes like crepes and tourtiere.
+I grew up being a proud 15th generation French-Canadian on traditional dishes like crêpes and tourtière.
 Over time, our family evolved age-old recipes to include Alberta ingredients like bison and beef.
 I love how we are fortunate enough to have access to world-class ingredients at home here in Canada.
 Making these sorts of recipes our own has been one of my most cherished memories of our family.

 I grew up in Steveston.
 It’s a very small fishing community outside of Vancouver.
 Our Sunday dinners consisted of whatever you happened to grab at the docks earlier that afternoon.
 To me, Canadian cuisine is what you grew up on and humbly call your own.

 I'm more in love with a food scene that's re-emerging within Canada, one involving Indigenous chefs, cooks and communities.
-From the Feast Bistro in Winnipeg, which brings new life to powwow classics like bannock tacos, to Indigenous chefs like Cezin Nottaway, who combine traditional ingredients like beaver and wild rice with Western culinary traditions, and communities that are proudly growing and harvesting their own foods again, there's an exciting food scene re-emerging, after being largely ignored by the society around it.
+From the Feast Bistro in Winnipeg, which brings new life to powwow classics like bannock tacos, to Indigenous chefs like Cezin Nottaway, who combine traditional ingredients like beaver and wild rice with western culinary traditions, and communities that are proudly growing and harvesting their own foods again; there's an exciting food scene re-emerging, after being largely ignored by the society around it.
 I'm excited to see where this will look like in another decade!